 - Of the total credit hours required, a minimum of 18 credit hours, including thesis credit, must be in the major discipline.

 - All work applied toward the master’s degree must be completed within six calendar years from the date the student first enrolled in the program.
-All work applied toward the Master of Arts in Psychology with a concentration in counseling psychology must be completed within eight calendar years from the date the student first enrolled in the program.
+All work applied toward the Master of Science in Clinical Mental Health Counseling and Master of Science in School Counseling must be completed within eight calendar years from the date the student first enrolled in the program.

 Dual Degrees (Bachelor’s + Master’s)